Akashkarmokar/miniBlog/README.md

 # miniBlog
 A blogging Website.
-A user can create account to be a author in this blogging website .
+The user can create an account to be an author on this blogging website .

 # Features
  * Authentication System